>

 • Stage 4 (November 6, 2027): Unless a premarket submission is received before the start of this stage, LDT manufacturers of high-risk products will need to comply with premarket review requirements for IVDs that may be classified into class III or that meet the requirements of section 351 of the Public Health Service Act.

-• Stage 5 (May 6, 2028): LDT manufacturers of moderate and low–risk products will need to comply with premarket review requirements for IVDs unless a submission is received before the beginning of this stage.
+• Stage 5 (May 6, 2028): LDT manufacturers of moderate and low –risk products will need to comply with premarket review requirements for IVDs unless a submission is received before the beginning of this stage.

-Manufacturers of LDTs that don’t meet the requirements in each stage are deemed non-compliant to the regulations governing IVDs and may be subject to FDA 483 observations or warning letters, financial penalties, and, even worse, involuntary removal of products from the market.
+Manufacturers of LDTs that don’t meet the requirements in each stage are deemed non-compliant to the regulations governing IVDs and may be subject to FDA 483 observations or warning letters, financial penalties, and even worse, involuntary removal of products from the market.

-Please note that some LDTs will be exempted from these requirements.
-See FDA’s website for more guidance.
+Note that some LDTs will be exempt from these requirements.
+Refer to the FDA’s website for more guidance.

 Preparing for Compliance

 Despite a four-year phaseout period, it’s crucial for LDT manufacturers to start assembling a compliance plan.
-Within the next year, manufacturers will be required to comply with FDA Medical Device Reporting (MDR) requirements, correction and removal reporting requirements, and quality system requirements for complaint files.
+Starting as early as May 2025, manufacturers will be required to comply with FDA Medical Device Reporting (MDR) requirements, correction and removal reporting requirements, and quality system requirements for complaint files.

-Conduct an internal regulatory assessment to ensure you have the resources, processes, and tools in place to successfully meet new requirements for LDT devices.
+It's good practice to conduct an internal regulatory assessment to ensure you have the resources, processes, and tools in place to successfully meet new requirements for LDT devices.
 It’s also essential to make sure your team is well-versed in these new requirements and the documentation and timelines involved.
-Including all relevant stakeholders early on, getting a comprehensive project plan in place, and meeting regularly to ensure all tasks are completed will be helpful during the phaseout period and beyond.
+Including all relevant stakeholders early on, getting a comprehensive project plan in place, and meeting regularly to ensure all tasks are completed would be helpful during the phaseout period and beyond.

-Those looking for guidance on FDA premarket submissions can see our Beginner’s Guides to the FDA 510(k), De Novo, and PMA processes.
+If you're looking for guidance on FDA premarket submissions, see our Beginner’s Guides to the FDA 510(k), De Novo, and PMA processes.

 How Regulatory Tools Can Help

 FDA’s final rule on LDTs will add complexity to the regulatory information management of laboratory diagnostic tests.
-There are digital solutions that can help manufacturers stay current on updated regulations and manage the additional information and documentation needed as a result of these updates.
+There are digital solutions that can help manufacturers stay current on updated regulations and manage the additional information and documentation needed because of these updates.

-Regulatory intelligence databases like Rimsys Intel provide detailed global market entrance requirements, application timelines, fees, risk class specifications, and documentation needed for medical devices and IVDs so that manufacturers can start preparing their premarket strategies.
+A regulatory intelligence database like Rimsys Intel can provide detailed global market entrance requirements, application timelines, fees, risk class specifications, and documentation needed for medical devices and IVDs so that manufacturers can start preparing their premarket strategies.

 Regulatory Information Management (RIM) software like Rimsys can help boost efficiency, reduce compliance risk, and increase collaboration by centralizing regulatory information and automating time-consuming, manual processes.
 As a result, medical device manufacturers gain complete visibility into their submission management and selling status so that they can plan more effectively, avoid costly product delays, and execute faster.